signalogic/SigSRF_SDK/codecs_page.md

   DSCodecCreate

-    -create an encoder or decoder instance parameters specified in struct pointed to by pCodecInfo with type of struct specified by uFlags
+  * create an encoder or decoder instance parameters specified in struct pointed to by pCodecInfo with type of struct specified by uFlags
-    -if pCodecInfo points to a CODEC_PARAMS struct, then either a CODEC_ENC_PARAMS or CODEC_DEC_PARAMS struct, or both, should be included in CODEC_PARAMS
+  * if pCodecInfo points to a CODEC_PARAMS struct, then either a CODEC_ENC_PARAMS or CODEC_DEC_PARAMS struct, or both, should be included in CODEC_PARAMS
-    -return value is an HCODEC (codec instance) > 0, 0 if no handle was created, and < 0 for an error condition
+  * return value is an HCODEC (codec instance) > 0, 0 if no handle was created, and < 0 for an error condition

 ```c++
  HCODEC DSCodecCreate(void* pCodecInfo,            /* pointer to CODEC_PARAMS struct or TERMINATION_INFO struct - see comments below */